latinary/lat_game/README.md

 # lat_game ---> life literally

-learning about machine learning and neural networks. blob evolve.
+Learning about machine learning and neural networks.
+Basically just two high schoolers making a world in which a bunch of creatures (Blobs) compete for survival and evolve.